Mohamedehabyassin/Mohamedehabyassin/README.md

 ## 💡 Philosophy

-> "Performance is a feature.
-Scalability is a requirement."
+> "Performance and Scalability are a requirement."